LabW0lf/PianoReader/PIANOREADER/DevNotes/entry_1.md

 and display the corresponding note or chord in realtime.
 I'm also planing on maybe adding a song detection system, that tries to figure out what song the user might be playing at the given time.
 At the moment, I'm thinking on making 2 modes for notes and chords detection and song detection.
-Ideas on how to implement song detection is still on the run!
+Thinking of ideas on how to implement song detection is still on the run!

 ---